microsoft/ml-server-image-similarity/dba.md

 -------------------
 Follow the [PowerShell instructions](Powershell_Instructions.html) to execute all the scripts described below.
 [Click here](tables.html) to view the SQL database tables created in this solution.

+The SQL Stored procedure `Initial_Run_Once_Py` can be used to re-run steps 1-5 below.

 <a name="step0"></a>